ThomasAitken/comprehension_project/README.md

 * Developed a relatively simple decomposition/flattening algorithm for representing conceptual distance on the 2d plane (in *database/semantic_map.py*.. thought it could be of use but I think the 2d representation is untenable - need to preserve a high-dimensional representation for analysis))
 * Have developed the beginnings of the first stage of the text-processing pipeline I'm developing, testing it on Hungry Caterpillar (sue me):
   * Have now completed a full, working constituency parse prototype.
+  * Have implemented a basic prototype for space/time context-tracking over the course of the narrative and set up the system whereby events are represented (in JSON).